Liam is a long-time writer who enjoys learning about and sharing information about health, space, and material sciences.

 There is a wide range of cloth that can be used for the fiber component.
-The most commonly thought of for FRP is fiber-glass, but you don't really have to stick with that for project that don't require a lot of strength.
+The most commonly thought of for FRP is fiberglass, but you don't really have to stick with that for projects that don't require a lot of strength.

-Cotton, hemp, wool, kevlar, carbon-fiber, in fact any natural or human-made material that will bind with the resin will work well as the fiber part of the FRP.
+Cotton, hemp, wool, kevlar, carbon fiber, or any natural or human-made material that will bind with the resin will work well as the fiber part of the FRP.
 It doesn't even have to be woven cloth; it can be a "felted" cloth with no weaving.

 Types of Cloth Used in Fiber Reinforced Plastic